moienr/TemporalGAN/README.md

 Also GLAM has been used in both 8x8 and 16x16 levels of the model.

-Be carefull in deleting unwanted models, as subversion of each model inherits from the previous model.
+Be carefull in deleting unwanted models, as **subversion of each model inherits from the previous model**.
 For example, if you delete the `v1.2` folder, you will corrupt the `v1.3`, `v1.5`, and `v1.6` models.

 So feel free to play around with the code and see what you can come up with.